OIDC with Workspace

 Copy the Client ID displayed after saving.

-Edit your newly created client to view the details.
+Edit the newly created client to view the details.

 Copy the Client Secret.
 Keep both the ID and Secret secure for later use in Relution.